Table of Contents

 “I often have a hard time figuring out ideas for dinner when my pantry and fridge are low on ingredients, and I haven’t had the time to go grocery shopping.
 So I asked Avo for meal ideas that involved the ingredients I did have, and I was so surprised that it provided ideas that included the ingredients I had and were simple and easy to make.”

 The free subscription includes many app features, while the paid premium subscription creates a more personalized experience.
-Similar to the Mayo Clinic Diet, it includes a full library of educational articles on nutrition, health and wellness, and customized recommendations for working toward your nutrition goals.
-It also offers a daily checklist that our tester finds helpful to keep them accountable to their goals.
+Similar to the Mayo Clinic Diet, it includes a full library of educational articles on nutrition, health, and wellness and customized recommendations for working toward your nutrition goals.
+It also offers a daily checklist that our tester finds helpful to keep them accountable for their goals.

 We do not like the number of notifications the app sends you at first, but you can turn these off or customize them to your preference in the settings.
 We also do not like that the app’s initial questionnaire uses language focused on your body shape and type, which could make users feel uncomfortable or discouraged.